ctsit/project_ownership/README.md

 ![Autocomplete from PI information](img/pi_autocomplete.gif)

 ## Checking and updating project ownership
-The same form that can be found at project creation page may be seen at project settings page.
-There, users are able to check and update onwership information.
+The same fieldset from project creation page may be seen at project settings page.
+There, users are able to check and update ownership information.

 ![Project settings page](img/edit_project.png)